laz-001/deskflow/doc/flash_tutorial.md

 (code was compiled on a windows machine, though not tested agains a server.)

-## Use Case: Basic Mouse and Keyboard Sharing

-You have two computers: a primary desktop running Deskflow server and a secondary laptop.
-The goal is to control the laptop using the desktop's mouse and keyboard seamlessly.
-We'll build a minimal C++ client that connects to the Deskflow server and handles basic input events.
+## Scenario

+Imagine a setup with three computers.
+The first is your primary desktop, running the Deskflow server.
+The second is another computer (e.g., a laptop) running the standard Deskflow client.
+The third computer runs a custom operating system, and our goal is to build a new, minimal client from scratch for this custom OS, allowing it to be controlled seamlessly by the primary desktop.

+This tutorial guides you through the process of creating this minimal client.

 ## Step 0: Project Structure Setup